#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 So, after yet another manipulative sexual encounter and refusal to respect Amanda’s wish to end the marriage, even if she maybe didn’t mean it, nothing else comes of this.
 They keep going.
 Nothing happens.

 I think the growth is supposed to be that Amanda becomes one of the most popular editors in London, which is surprising because she’s a woman.
-And I guess Jack’s was supposed to be that he used to a workaholic who didn’t want kids, but now he does want kids, and he works a little less.
+And I guess Jack’s was supposed to be that he used to be a workaholic who didn’t want kids, but now he does want kids, and he works a little less.
 Or, maybe the growth is when Jack is using sex to force Amanda to say that she’s beautiful so that she will accept an expensive necklace that he’s gotten her.
 So, she didn’t think she was beautiful before.
 But I guess after a man screams at her to say it while holding her hostage through her sexual desires, she now believes it.
 Growth.
 They have another kid.
 And apparently another one on the way.
 And then it’s over.
 I didn’t listen to the last few minutes.
 Let me know if I missed anything that would change everything else.

 Let’s throw in some honourable mentions.
 Amanda didn’t want anal.
 Jack gave her anal.
 Amanda didn’t want raspberries in her vagina.
 He put raspberries in her vagina.
-She didn’t want to have sex in the closet at the concert, and wants to enjoy the show.
-So he does it anyway.
+She didn’t want to have sex in the closet at the concert, and wanted to enjoy the show.
+So he makes her do it anyway.
 She tells him that she doesn’t want to meet him to talk about her book, and he says he’ll send a carriage for her anyway, and he does, and she takes it.
 He shows up to her house multiple times for dinner, which she initially doesn’t want, but eventually I guess she likes it.

 Read this book if you want, I guess.
 Basically, some book publishing stuff happens, then there’s a personal conflict of some kind, which Jack brushes off, then forces her to have sex, then they forget about the conflict, and move on to the next thing.
 I swear, if you count, you’ll find at least twenty of these sex scenes.
 Maybe thirty.
 At one point, it was every five minutes.
 And then they lose their kid, but then they get two more.
 The end.